yippee-ki-yay/gitbro/README.md

 ```

 - What branch am I at?

 ```
-'gitbro what branch am I at???'
+gitbro what branch am I at???
 ```

 - List commits (real nice)